cuba-platform/ldap-addon/README.md

 * *Attribute Value*: defines a value of the selected attribute.
 The rule will be applied to those user entities, which have the specified value of the selected attribute.

-3. __Roles__.
-The section allows adding user roles, which will be assigned to a user in case of successful rule application.
+3. _Roles_.
+The section is designed to add user roles, which will be assigned to a user in case of successful rule application.

 ### Scripting Rule

 Using scripting rules it is possible to specify a Groovy script with a set of conditions to be met to grant a user access rights.
-You can create a new scripting rule by selecting the 'Create Scripting Rule' option from the menu of the 'Create matching rule' button.
+You can create a new scripting rule by selecting the *Create Scripting Rule* option from the menu of the *Create matching rule* button.

 #### Scripting Matching Rule Editor

-Scripting Matching Rule Editor comprises a set of general fields (these fields are similar to the ones described in [Default Matching Rule Editor](#default-matching-rule-editor)), a section for specifying and testing Groovy scripts, and a table of roles.
+*Scripting Matching Rule Editor* comprises a set of general fields (these fields are similar to the ones described in [Default Matching Rule Editor](#default-matching-rule-editor)), a section for specifying and testing Groovy scripts, and a table of roles.